HiveDesk

 This labor law guide for Sri Lanka has important information for businesses looking to hire employees or contractors in the country.
 Sri Lanka is a country in South Asia.

-Sri Lanka’s economy, as of 2023, is experiencing moderate growth with a GDP of approximately $85 billion.
+Sri Lanka’s economy grew 5.0% in 2024 and continued to expand at 5.4% year-over-year in Q3 2025.
+The World Bank projects 3.5% growth for 2026, with inflation forecast at around 5.4%.
 The key sectors driving the economy include textiles and garments, tea production, rubber manufacturing, tourism, and the information technology sector.
 These sectors form the backbone of Sri Lanka’s economic structure, employing a significant portion of the workforce.
+Sri Lanka is also a growing destination for BPO operations and call centers, offering competitive costs and a skilled English-speaking talent pool.

 The Sri Lankan Rupee (LKR) is the national currency used for all financial transactions.